heseber/perplexity-tools/README.md

 - Option to force single-column layout even when no tables are present
 - Proper citation processing with `--citeproc`
 - Uses LuaLaTeX engine for better Unicode support with fallback fonts
+- Professional document formatting using the Eisvogel template
+- Syntax highlighting for code blocks
 - Configurable font selection (default: FreeSans)
 - Configurable language support